A Calabi operator for Riemannian locally symmetric spaces: Products

 where $M$ has no flat factors and ${\mathbb{R}}^p$ is equipped with its standard metric.
-We need to show that if $M$ has no Hermitian factors, then (\ref{key_complex}) is locally exact, whereas if $M$ is Hermitian, then (\ref{key_complex}) fails to be locally exact.
+We need to show that if $M$ has no Hermitian factors, then (\ref{key_complex}) is locally exact but, if $M$ has a Hermitian factor, then (\ref{key_complex}) fails to be locally exact.

 To approach these final cases, let us simply write out the complex (\ref{key_complex}) on a Riemannian product $M\times{\mathbb{R}}^p$.
 For this purpose we may borrow some notation from complex geometry and write